SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

            }
            return FlippedShape(shape: shape) // Error: return types don't match }
+    !! /tmp/swifttest.swift:11:6: error: function declares an opaque return type, but the return statements in its body do not have matching underlying types
+    !! func invalidFlip<T: Shape>(_ shape: T) -> some Shape {
+    !! ^
+    !! /tmp/swifttest.swift:13:16: note: return statement has underlying type 'T' !! return shape // Error: return types don't match !! ^
+    !! /tmp/swifttest.swift:15:12: note: return statement has underlying type 'FlippedShape<T>'
+    !! return FlippedShape(shape: shape) // Error: return types don't match !! ^

 If you call this function with a ``Square``, it returns a ``Square``;
 otherwise, it returns a ``FlippedShape``.
-This violates the requirement to return values of only one type.
+This violates the requirement to return values of only one type and makes ``invalidFlip(_:)`` invalid code.
-In contrast,
+One way to fix ``invalidFlip(_:)`` is to move the special case for squares into the implementation of ``FlippedShape``, which lets this function always return a ``FlippedShape`` value.

+The requirement to always return a single type doesn't prevent you from using generics in an opaque return type.
-here's an example of a function that incorporates its generic type parameter into the underlying type of the value it returns:
+Here's an example of a function that incorporates its type parameter into the underlying type of the value it returns:

 .. testcode:: opaque-result